genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    encompassed by the non-variant block. (default: 1)
 8. **Minimum variant quality** option.
 The application will ignore the variant with quality score below this value. (default: 20)
-9. **Minimum average mapping quality for a variant** parameter is used to discard all variants with average mapping quality value less than specified.
+9. The **Minimum average mapping quality for a variant** parameter is used to discard all variants with average mapping quality value less than specified.
    (default: 20)
-10. **Minimum all-samples read depth for a variant** is a minimum number of reads covering position. (default: 1)
+10. The **Minimum all-samples read depth for a variant** is a minimum number of reads covering position. (default: 1)
 11. The **Chromosome to analyse** option allows you to choose specific chromosomes to analyse. (default: All)